Published

 Keeping software up to date is still one of the best things a site owner can do.
 But updates only help if the package that reaches your site is the package the vendor actually released.
 Recent supply-chain incidents have shown that this is no longer a safe assumption.
 Three from the past few months alone:

-• In March 2026, WowShipping Pro was compromised at the source, with the paid edition shipping malicious code that captured admin logins and exfiltrated 2FA secrets—including from the very 2FA plugins customers had installed to defend themselves.
+- March 2026: WowShipping Pro was compromised at the source, with the paid edition shipping malicious code that captured admin logins and exfiltrated 2FA secrets — including from the very 2FA plugins customers had installed to defend themselves.

-• Outside of WordPress, in March 2026, a malicious release of Axios—one of the most widely used open-source JavaScript libraries in the world—added a fake dependency that ran during install and downloaded a second-stage remote-access payload.
+- March 2026: Outside of WordPress, a malicious release of Axios — one of the most widely used open-source JavaScript libraries in the world — added a fake dependency that ran during install and downloaded a second-stage remote-access payload.

-Each followed the same pattern: malicious code arriving through the vendor’s own update channel, a channel customers had every reason to trust.
+They point to the same broader risk: trusted software distribution paths have become attractive targets.
+Customers and developers can do the expected thing — install or update from an official source — and still receive code that has been compromised upstream.
 As Hedgehog Security wrote of the Smart Slider customers, they “did exactly the right thing by keeping their plugins up to date”, and yet were punished for good hygiene because the supply chain was compromised upstream.

-Every GravityKit package now leaves our store with a cryptographic signature attached.
-Think of it like a tamper-evident seal: the signature belongs to that exact package, and only that package.
+Every GravityKit package we publish now has cryptographic signature metadata recorded alongside it.
+Think of it like a tamper-evident seal for the release: the signature belongs to that exact package, and only that package.
 If the file changes after we sign it (even by a single byte), the signature no longer matches, and the install is refused.

 This is not a novel idea.
-For example, WordPress core already uses package signing for its own updates.
-But that does not apply to products distributed through WordPress.org or other channels.
-Before starting this work, we reviewed what other vendors were doing, and to the best of our knowledge, none of them currently ship signed releases with install-time verification as part of their normal update flow (if you know of one that does, we’d love to hear about it!).
+For example, WordPress core itself has had signature-verification infrastructure since 2019, but it doesn’t actually verify production updates today, and it never extended to plugins or themes.
+Before starting this work, we also reviewed what other vendors were doing, and to the best of our knowledge, none of them currently ship signed releases with install-time verification as part of their normal update flow (if you know of one that does, we’d love to hear about it!).
 We chose to close that gap by rolling out a solution that’s based on industry best practices and tightly integrated with WordPress’s own update flow.

 The cryptography behind it is conventional too.
-We use Ed25519, the same digital-signature standard built into SSH (the protocol every server admin uses to connect to a remote machine), TLS 1.3 (the encryption layer behind modern HTTPS), and most current code-signing systems.
+We use Ed25519, a modern digital-signature algorithm supported by widely used systems and protocols, including SSH and TLS 1.3.
 It is robust, well-understood, and fast enough that the verification step adds no perceptible delay to an update.

-Verification happens before WordPress has finished pulling the file onto disk, and it’s handled by Foundation (the shared library that ships with every GravityKit product to handle licensing, settings, and product infrastructure).
-Foundation hooks into the update flow at the earliest point it can, downloads the package to a temporary location, recomputes the file’s fingerprint, and compares it to the signature we issued.
-If anything is off, the temp file is deleted and the install never starts.
+Verification happens after the ZIP is downloaded to a temporary location but before WordPress unpacks or installs it, and it’s handled by Foundation (the shared library that ships with every GravityKit product to handle licensing, settings, and product infrastructure).
+Foundation hooks into the update flow at the earliest point it can, checks the file WordPress is about to unpack, recomputes its fingerprint, and compares it to the signature we issued.
+If another component has already supplied the downloaded file, Foundation verifies that file before allowing WordPress to continue.
+If anything is off, the file is deleted and the install never starts.
 Nothing unpacks, nothing overwrites your existing plugin.
 A clean update looks exactly like it always did; a tampered one is refused before it can do any harm.

 We started with GravityView 2.57 on April 16, 2026, and the rollout is now reaching the rest of our product line.
 You don’t have to wait for every product to update individually for the protection to apply, though.
-When you have several GravityKit products on a site, the newest copy of Foundation becomes the active one—so the moment any single product updates to a build with the new signing layer, Foundation starts verifying every future GravityKit update on that site, not just the one you updated.
-One update brings the whole installation up to the new protection level.
+When you have several active GravityKit products on a site, the newest active copy of Foundation becomes the active GravityKit framework on that site — so the moment one active product updates to a build with the new signing layer, Foundation starts verifying future GravityKit-managed updates on that site, not just updates for that one product.
+One update can bring the whole GravityKit installation up to the new protection level.

 We also planned for the day a signing key is ever compromised.
 There is a separate, independently signed revocation list that Foundation checks on a regular basis.
-If we ever need to invalidate a release, we can do it relatively fast and without shipping a new version of Foundation.
-A hostile network can’t quietly remove a revocation, because it can’t forge the signature on the list.
+If we ever need to invalidate a signing key, we can do it relatively fast and without shipping a new version of Foundation.
+A hostile network can’t forge a clean revocation list.
+And once a customer site has seen a key revoked, Foundation remembers that locally, so an older signed list cannot make that key trusted again.

 Most importantly: there’s nothing to configure on your side.
 No new setting, no checkbox in your dashboard.
 You update our products the way you always have, and Foundation handles verification automatically.